From deserted beaches to raucous single track to ancient Mayan ruins, let new adventures and resorts in Central America will warm you up!

-Overshadowed by its more touristic Southern neighbor, Central America is often overlooked as a top travel destination.
+Overshadowed by its more touristy southern neighbor, Central America is often overlooked as a top travel destination.
 I was lucky enough to explore Central America and soon found I had stumbled upon a dark horse as far as holidays go.
-Here are my top 10 reasons why you should consider Central America for your next getaway.
+Here are 10 reasons why you should consider Central America for your next getaway.

 Central America has maintained a cultural richness which has been stripped away from much of South America.
 While it still hosts a bustling tourism industry, you're likely to find yourself the only foreigner aboard your chicken bus (live chickens included), alongside locals strumming guitars and friendly characters up for a chat in Español.